-Algae comes in many forms and there are many varieties which are observed in the field by out Lake Management Specialists.
+Algae comes in many forms and there are many varieties which are observed in the field by our Lake Management Specialists.
 Algae is mostly regarded to as a type of nuisance vegetation with many different forms, all of which can overtake your water if left untreated.
-The most common algae that we see in Northern Illinois are: Filamentous, Hydrodictyon, Pithophora, Spirogyra, Planktonic, Lyngbya, and Cyano Blooms.
+The most common algae that we see in Northern Illinois are Hydrodictyon spp., Pithophora spp., Lyngbya spp., as well as planktonic algae and cyanobacteria blooms.

 One pound of Phosphorus can support up to 500+ pounds of algae growth.